compilerbutcher/Unity-Folder-Icons/README.md

 </div>

 <div align="center">
- <p>When you download it locally, Project will be imported into the 'Packages' directory, ensuring that 'Assets' directory remains clean.</p>
+ <p>When you download it locally, Project will be imported into the 'Packages' directory, ensuring that 'Assets' directory remains clean.
+Aditionally you create folder in "Packages/Folder Icons/Icons/Your Texture Folder" and put your textures into it for keeping 'Assets' clean.</p>
 </div>